axiom-crypto/axiom-docs/docs/protocol/protocol-design/caching-block-hashes.md

 # Caching Block Hashes

-The `AxiomV2Core` smart contract caches block hashes from Ethereum's history and allows smart contracts to verify them against this cache.
+The `AxiomV2Core` smart contract caches historic block hashes and allows smart contracts to verify them against this cache.
 These historic block hashes are stored in two ways:

 - As a Merkle root corresponding to a batch of block numbers `[startBlockNumber, startBlockNumber + numFinal)` where `startBlockNumber` is a multiple of `1024`, and `numFinal` is in `[1,1024]`.
 This is stored in `historicalRoots`.
 - As a padded [Merkle mountain range](https://github.com/opentimestamps/opentimestamps-server/blob/master/doc/merkle-mountain-range.md) of the Merkle roots of batches of 1024 block hashes starting from genesis to a recent block.